 As I was approaching the covered entrance to the grocery store, two young boys were patiently waiting for their mother while she spoke with someone who was leaving the store.
 They were noticeably becoming annoyed at each passing moment with something that was in the air space of the covered entrance.
 Not giving much thought to the dancing around that was taking place, I quickly surmised that it was September.
 And in September, as in May, a particular bug shows up, uninvited, for the month.

-As I turned to see the two boys dancing and swatting at the air, one exclaimed, “Where did all these bugs come from?”
+As I turned to see the children dancing around and swatting at the air, one exclaimed, “Where did all these bugs come from?”
 To this I say, just wait until October.